 Please do not bring any heavy boots such as work, combat or cowboy boots.
 We do not allow belts, shoe strings or underwire bras.
 Slip-on shoes, bungee (elastic) laces or Velcro straps are permitted.

-Patients may bring several items of significance (i.e., a toy, small blanket, stuffed animals, an inexpensive CD player or MP3 player without video/camera capability, etc.).
+Patients may bring several items of significance (i.e., a toy, small blanket, stuffed animals, an inexpensive CD player without video/camera capability, etc.).
 However, please understand that in a group setting with other children, items can be broken or destroyed.
 Expensive items or items of sentimental value need to be left at home.
 Laurel Heights Hospital will not reimburse for broken or destroyed items.

 Laurel Heights does not permit toy guns or other toy weapons, any video or other games with violent, criminal or adult themes.
 Music must not have explicit, violent or suggestive lyrics.
 Radios/CD players, hair dryers, electric razors and all other small appliances must be inspected by the maintenance department prior to use in order to help keep patients free from harm and have to be stored in a locked closet when not in use.
 Small appliances must also have a $25 value or less.